How to crawl large websites

 For the sake of argument, we'll draw the line at 100,000 URLs.
 This is the point at which you might need to start thinking about which crawl and analysis options you have switched on in Sitebulb.

-Worked example: Patient
+Worked example: Patient.info

 If I were actually working with the client, one of my initial Q & A questions would be to ask them about scale, but since I'm not, we'll lean on our friend Google.

-If anything, what Google displays can only really be considered a lower bound, for the purposes of planning a crawl.
+If anything, what Google displays can only really be considered a lower bound for the purposes of planning a crawl.

 Running a Sample Audit

-We first need to set up a new Project in Sitebulb.
-You will be able to select 'Sample' as your Audit Type at this point.
+Under ‘Audit Type,’ select Sample.
 Once selected, the sample crawl settings will appear, which is how we will limit the crawl.

 In this case, we are only going to crawl 10 levels deep, and a maximum of only 1500 URLs at each level (Sitebulb will choose 1500 random URLs to crawl at each level).

-Once we hit 'Save and Continue', Sitebulb will go off and perform a number of 'pre-audit checks', such as checking the robots.txt file to make sure we can actually crawl the website in the first place.
+Once we hit Save and Continue, Sitebulb will go off and perform a number of 'pre-audit checks', such as checking the robots.txt file to make sure we can actually crawl the website in the first place.

-If you keep an eye on the speed, this will give you an idea how fast the site can be crawled, and therefore how long it might take to complete the main audit.
-In this case we're at around 8 URLs/second, which is relatively fast.
-You can also experiment with ratcheting the speed up and seeing how fast it will comfortably go (watch out for errors creeping in, this typically means you are going too fast).
+If you keep an eye on the speed, this will give you an idea of how fast the site can be crawled and, therefore, how long it might take to complete the main audit with the resources and limits you have set under Crawler Settings.

-Viewing the Sample Audit
+Analyzing the Sample Audit Data

 Once the Sample Audit has finished running, we can use the data collected to make inferences about how a full Audit would work on the site.

-One thing we can clearly see is that there is roughly one page resource URL crawled, for every internal URL crawled.
+One thing we can clearly see is that there is roughly one page resource URL crawled for every internal URL crawled.

-There was also roughly one external URL crawled for every internal one, so across 300,000 internal pages this would add another 300,000 external URLs.
+There was also roughly one external URL crawled for every internal one, so across 300,000 internal pages, this would add another 300,000 external URLs.

-The point in doing this is to help us build up a profile of the website crawl to answer the question: 'what would it look like to do a full crawl of everything on the site?'
+The point in doing this is to help us build up a profile of the website crawl to answer the question: 'What would it look like to do a full crawl of everything on the site?'

-Then we will get an idea of how long it will take, to help decide if we are willing to wait this long for all the data.
+Then we will get an idea of how long it will take to help decide if we are willing to wait this long for all the data.

 Another element worth considering is how many indexable pages our sample crawl turned up, which we can get from the Indexability report:

-The data in this report is potentially game changing - this is because all our assumptions are based off how many URLs are currently indexable.
 So, for example, if you came across 2 'Not Indexable' pages for every one that is indexable, your crawl would likely be three times bigger than expected.

 In this case, it's not such a massive problem, but we still have one Not Indexable page for every 10 Indexable.